CahBots/ircahbot/commands.md

 # Command List

-Please be aware that this is not nearly done yet!
+Please be aware that this bot is not nearly done yet!
 It's in p r o g r e s s.

 ## Cah-only Commands